docs

 How does per-provider pricing affect growth, and when does it become a serious problem?

 Each new practice adds every provider to the monthly bill, permanently.
-At a ~$99 per-provider reference, a new five-provider practice costs about $495 a month for as long as the client stays.
-On a per-practice platform like Medi, the same practice adds one per-practice increment regardless of provider count, and only the incremental EDI usage scales with volume.
-The threshold where this matters tracks total provider count: below 20 providers the dollar difference is usually small, between 20 and 50 it shows up on the monthly P&L, and above 50 it is typically material enough to affect client pricing and margin targets.
-Across that >50-provider range, depending on the reference rate and book size, the monthly gap between a per-provider and a per-practice platform commonly runs into the five figures.
-Run the math at your current rate against your projected two-year provider count.
+At a ~$399 per-provider reference, a new five-provider practice costs about $1,995 a month for as long as the client stays, regardless of how many claims that practice actually files.
+On a per-claim platform like Medi, the same practice adds $1.00 for each claim it generates and nothing more; a slow-volume practice costs little, a high-volume one costs more, but neither carries a fixed per-provider or per-practice tax.
+The threshold where per-provider pricing matters tracks total provider count: below 20 providers the dollar difference is usually small, between 20 and 50 it shows up on the monthly P&L, and above 50 it is typically material enough to affect client pricing and margin targets.
+Across that >50-provider range, depending on the reference rate and book size, the monthly gap between a per-provider platform and a per-claim platform commonly runs into the five figures.
+Run the math at your current rate against your projected two-year claim volume.

 What automation is actually reliable at this scale?

-ERA auto-posting on clean remittances reaches 85 to 95 percent touchless processing with well-configured tolerance thresholds.
+ERA auto-posting on clean remittances is designed to target 85 to 95 percent touchless processing with well-configured tolerance thresholds; ask any vendor, including us, to show that rate against your own remittance mix rather than taking it as given.
 Batch eligibility via 270/271, queued nightly, is reliable and high-ROI.
 Denial routing by CARC code to specific queues works when the rules are explicit.
 AI outcome prediction needs direct verification; ask vendors for accuracy metrics before building workflows around it.

 How should offshore staff access be managed in a 30-practice billing company?